“Only in quiet waters do things mirror themselves undistorted. Only in a quiet mind is adequate perception of the world.” – Hans Margolius

 It’s no secret that we are bombarded everyday with countless messages.
 In America alone, advertising is a $412 billion/year industry that is constantly telling us what to watch, where to go, and what to purchase.
 Their messages fill our televisions, radios, computers, newspapers, magazines, and morning commutes.
-Industry gladly spends this money because they know that over time, they will shape our minds, hearts, and spending habits.
+The industry gladly spends this money because they know over time, they will shape our minds, hearts, and spending habits.
 Add all of the political pundits and experts filling our airwaves telling us how we should think… and it becomes increasingly clear that we are bombarded nearly every moment of our lives with messages that others want us to hear and believe.

 All of these messages inevitably begin to shape our lives.
 Our heart and mind is indeed influenced by the messages that enter through our eyes and ears.
 And our life is slowly whittled away and re-formed by the loudest voices that get through (it’s no reason they are shouting so loud for our attention).

 Whether you are pursuing a “less is more” lifestyle or just trying to find more health and fulfillment in your life, you will find countless benefits from embracing a discipline of solitude.

 Solitude provides opportunity to rediscover our lives.
 By “electing to intentionally withdraw from human relationships for a period of time,” we are able to remove the shaping influence of others and recenter our hearts on our deepest values.
 We are able to evaluate the assumptions, claims, and messages of our culture.
 Often times, we realize that these shaping forces have been incorrect all along.
 And we have lost our lives because of them.

 - We intentionally remove the influence of others for period of time.

 - We intentionally remove the expectations of others.